Heathenry in Canada: Reconstructionism and UPG

 Starting in the year 2000, a rise in historical accuracy has been seen among Heathen practitioners.
 Influenced by such authors as Bil Linzie, Swain Wodening and the works of Garman Lord (Theodism) modern heathens have taken a more reconstructionist approach to the development of their religiosity.
 Polytheistic reconstructionism includes the relying upon primary source texts, archaeological finds and academic secondary sources in order to as closely as possible follow the world-view and practices of Germanic paleo-Pagans.
 Those who do not rely strictly upon academic sources may implement their own personal thoughts, beliefs and experiences concerning the Gods or customs as part of their heathen development.
 This has come to referred as Unverified Personal Gnosis or Unusual Personal Gnosis (UPG).
 The acceptance of such UPG can be a source of controversy among practitioners.

 Folkish, Universalist and Racialist

-Unlike Ásatrú in the United States, the Folkish - Universalist divide is not readily apparent in Canada.
+Unlike Ásatrú in the United States, the Folkish - Universalist divide is not readily apparent in Canada but has not been widely studied.
 This issue is dominated by factions of those Heathens claiming that only those of Germanic ancestry may practice the folk-way (Folkish) while others claim that no such requirement exists (Universalist).
 It is the attitude of most Canadian Heathens that no person has the right to discriminate against another's willingness to adherence to heathen custom and many Canadian Heathen organizations have reaffirmed that.
 In Canada, racialism is marginalized within the mainstream Heathen community.
 However, some white supremacist and neo-Nazi organizations in Canada do co-opt Heathen symbols for their own purposes, but are outcast by Heathen organizations.